Decision makers since 2014

 Patrick McLoughlin was Transport Secretary at the time of the decision to go ahead with the A303 Stonehenge tunnel and road widening scheme.
 He was succeeded in 2016 by Chris Grayling until 2019 when Grant Shapps became Transport Secretary and approved the consent order for the Stonehenge project in 2020.
 However, following a judicial challenge, the decision was ruled “unlawful” by a High Court judge in 2021and he spent most of 2022 asking for more evidence from National Highways, and consulting interested parties and stakeholders.

 Shapps resigned from Boris Johnson’s government and passed on the decision to Anne-Marie Trevelyan, who took up the transport secretary post under Liz Truss in August 2022 before Mark Harper assumed the role following Rishi Sunak’s appointment as prime minister two months later.
-It is in Mark Harper’s gift to make a decision on the redetermination of the Stonehenge road widening scheme in 2023.
+It was in Mark Harper’s gift to re-determine the Stonehenge road widening scheme, but went ahead and approved the scheme once again on 14 July 2023.

 2022